Welcome to CV-TEC!

 SkillsUSA is a student leadership organization for students enrolled in any of the CTE Programs.
-It is a partnership of students, teachers, business and industry working together to ensure America has a skilled workforce.
-SkillsUSA helps each student excel.
+It is a partnership of students, teachers, and business & industry working together to ensure America has a skilled workforce.
 The national organization promotes leadership, life-long learning, and dignity of work.
 The local chapter focuses on teamwork and character development through skills competitions and community service.
 Each Spring, selected students have the opportunity to compete against other New York State CTE students in their technical training area.

 North Country Loggers